 Roland J. Gaul was born in Diekirch, Luxembourg on October 27, 1955.
 After his elementary school education, he graduated from the "Lycée Classique de Diekirch" (junior college) in 1975 (science/Latin section), whereafter he continued his higher education at the Royal Military Academy (ERM/KMS) in Brussels, Belgium as an officer candidate of the Luxembourg army.
 After one year as a primary school teacher, Gaul worked at the State Savings Bank for seven years, after which he entered the American Embassy in 1986, where he became the local representative of the United States Information Service (USIS) as the Embassy’s public liaison and information officer.
 His responsibilities comprised the areas of Public Affairs, Information, and Cultural Affairs.
-In 1997, Gaul accepted the position as liaison officer of the (SREL) security service of the Luxembourg Ministry of State, a position, which he held until 2004.
+In 1997, Gaul accepted the position as liaison officer at the Luxembourg Ministry of State, a position, which he held until 2004.
 In this capacity he represented his service in several international fora and acted as a key point of contact for international service liaison in security-related issues.
 As of 2012, he muted to the Luxembourg army to take over the lead of the National Museum of Military History in Diekirch, as its Director/Curator, which he had founded himself as a volunteer 30 years ago.

 Privately as a volunteer, Gaul is the initiator (1982) and long-term curator of the Diekirch National Museum of Military History (depicting the Battle of the Bulge 1944/45 and the history of the Luxembourg army), which he started in 1984 with the assistance of four associates under the initial denomination of "Diekirch Historical Museum".
 As the President of the "Dikricher Geschichtsfrenn" (Diekirch Historical Society) and the head of a group of volunteers, he is responsible for the museum’s general administration/management, historical- and scientific research, design, new acquisitions, promotion, public relations, international correspondence and liaison, as well as contact with WWII veterans.
 In this same capacity, Gaul provides guided tours and conducts field studies for civilian and military groups in his area of expertise.
 He also sits on the board of the joint executive committee of the National Museum of Military History as the museum’s representative and adviser.
 He is a member of the international advising committee of the “Battle of the Bulge” Historical Foundation and a honorary member of several U.S. WWII veteran organizations.